DataDog/integrations-core/docs/dev/create_a_tile.md

 3. `git push origin <working branch> -f`

-### GTM Opportunities
+### Go-to-Market (GTM) Opportunities

-If you would like to publish this on the Datadog Marketplace, check out our Go-To-Market opportunities here.
+Datadog offers GTM support for Marketplace listings only.
+To learn more about the Datadog Marketplace, see [Create a Marketplace Offering][NEEDS LINK].

 ## Further Reading